 Realizing that his superheroic days still aren’t behind him, Tony once again suits up as Iron Man and takes off towards his Japanese lab where he arrives just as the Dio armor has completely blasted its way outside.
 From there, the two Iron Men tussle for a brief moment in the skies before Iron Man forces the Dio armor down onto the beach.

 Just as he’s about to reclaim his armor, Tony is suddenly attacked by a giant, mechanical monster.
-After pinning Iron Man down, the beast introduces itself as Scorpio, a “warrior” who’s also a member of a group called Zodiac.
+After pinning Iron Man down, the beast introduces itself as Scorpio, a “warrior” who’s also a member of a mysterious group called Zodiac.
 From there, it powers up its stinger in order to execute Iron Man.

 Fortunately, Tony uses his leg boosters to blast the creature off.
 With the weakened Scorpio saying that it’s “only the beginning”, Iron Man finishes it off with a massive Repulsor Beam.